Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 8. Press the **F5** key to initialize the *Core1 Platform*.

-### Configure the stock allocation
+### Assign the stock allocation

-Configure the stock allocation.
-For detailed information, see also [Configure the stock allocation](../../RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md "[Configure the stock allocation]")
+Assign the stock allocation.
+For detailed information, see also [Configure the stock allocation](../../RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md "[Configure the stock allocation]").

 #### Prerequisites